Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Treatment Approach

-Treatment depends on the cause and may include:
+Treatment depends on the underlying cause of dizziness or imbalance.

 • Positional maneuvers for selected inner-ear vertigo

-• Hydration and BP correction
+• Hydration and blood pressure correction

 • Vestibular rehabilitation or physiotherapy referral